mattermost/docs/source/about/licensing-and-subscription.rst

 If you choose to pull SQL reports from the database to monitor individual activity to make deactivation decisions, and you are running under high user load, we recommend the reports are pulled from a read replica of the database.

-Can I use the same license key on multiple self-managed Enterprise Edition servers?
+Can I use the same license key on multiple self-hosted Enterprise Edition servers?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 License keys for unlocking the advanced features in Mattermost Enterprise Edition can only be applied to a single deployment.
 A deployment consists of either a single Mattermost application server or multiple linked Mattermost application servers in a High Availability configuration with access to a single database.